mageche10/mageche10.github.io/source/about/index.md

 ---
 ## Hello!

-I'm Mario, currently studying a double degree of **Aerospace Engineering and Physics Engineering** at [CFIS – UPC](https://cfis.upc.edu/) in Barcelona.
+I'm Mario, currently studying a double degree in **Aerospace Engineering and Physics Engineering** at [CFIS – UPC](https://cfis.upc.edu/) in Barcelona.
 Since I was a kid, I’ve been fascinated by computers; always building small projects, experimenting with code, and trying to understand how things work under the hood.

 ## Academic Path